nesl/GoodClock/README.md

 goodClock.Now() is equivalent to the System.currentTimeMillis().
 But includes the time error correction (NTP error and drift).

-goodClock.Now() can be used to timestamp the sensor data, network events and other actions.
+goodClock.Now() can be used to timestamp the sensor data, network events, and other actions.
 ```

-## 1.2 Changing default parameters
+## 1.2 Changing Default Parameters
-GoodClock Android library has parameters which may work for most of the user needs, but for specific applications the parameters can be changed.
-More details of the parameters will be added.
-Some of the important parameters are as follows:
+GoodClock Android library has parameters that may work for most of the user needs, but for specific applications, the settings can be changed.
+More details of the settings will be added.
+Some of the critical parameters are as follows:
 - ntpHost: can be updated to the preferred NTP server.
-Currently, it uses Apple NTP server.
+Currently, it uses the Apple NTP server.
 - drift: is disabled by default.
 This can be set to 1.
-- retry: currently for each offset calcuations, 10 NTP requests are made to account for NTP variability.
+- retry: currently, for each offset calculations, 10 NTP requests are made to account for NTP variability.
 - period: NTP offset calculations are done in the background periodically every 15 minutes.
 This can be changed to more frequent updates based on application constraints.

-## 1.3 Accuracy of Android implementation
+## 1.3 Accuracy of Android Implementation
-The Android implementation which calculates the offset using NTP server was tested across a set of Android Smartphones using the UCLA Campus Wifi Network.
+The Android implementation, which calculates the offset using an NTP server, was tested across a set of Android Smartphones using the UCLA Campus Wi-Fi Network.
 The variability of offset calculations was within 1 millisecond for 95% of the cases.

 # 2. iOS Implementation